-Oh.
-The living area was actually located at the second level.
-Cool.
+Oh and here is the living area which is actually located at the second level.
+Cool huh?

-And this kitchen and dining area is there too.
-Lighting is one good feature of the house.
+The kitchen and dining area is there too.
+From the look of the room, we can tell that the lighting is one good feature of the house.

 That kitchen occupies one shipping container and it really is a heart-tugger!

-Here we go again.
-That graffiti wall art fits the concept of using shipping containers since both can be seen in the streets and these containers are one of the favorite canvasses for graffiti artists.
+Look at this place here.
+That graffiti wall art fits the concept of using shipping containers.
+Both can be seen in the streets and these containers are one of the favorite canvasses for graffiti artists.